tinybeachthor/bear_witness/README.md

 # bear_witness

-This crates provides examples on how to use type witness in rust to use the type-checker for fun and profit.
+This crates provides examples of type witness in rust.

 > [!WARNING]
 > This crate is not intended to be depended on, just to provide examples.

 There are 3 main categories of a type witness usage:
-1. trait check without type erasure
+1. trait check without type erasure ([bears])
-2. convert a type into value
+2. lift a value into type ([auth])
-3. lift a value into type
+3. convert a type into value

 ## example 1 : trait check without type erasure